You've read about how to improve the quality of your meetings.

 Personal productivity software gives individuals a way to organize tasks and content.
 Popular with GTD fans, life hackers, and anyone feeling that deep itch to just get their life in order, most include robust features for tagging, searching, and filtering.

-Evernote's free edition rocks for those working to collect and organize a lot of information.
 Evernote rocks so hard that I'm not going to bother listing any other tools in this category.
 Why does it rock?
-These guys have 30 ways
+These guys have 30 ways.

 Need details?
 These folks talk all about how they use Evernote to track meetings notes: